MinervaRose/MinervaRose.github.io/docs/_posts/2022-09-30-Five-Best-gifts-for-fans-of-the-Sherlock-Holmes-canon.markdown

 # 4 Mug of Sherlock Holmes and Dr. Watson in the train by Sidney Paget

-One of the most important aspects of the Adventures of Sherlock Holmes that contributed to their worldwide fame is the deep and true friendship between Sherlock Holmes and Dr. Watson.
+One of the most important aspects of the Adventures of Sherlock Holmes that has contributed to their worldwide fame is the deep and true friendship between Sherlock Holmes and Dr. Watson.
 Sidney Paget has beautifully captured its essence in many of his illustrations and particularly the one in which Sherlock Holmes is sitting in the train, facing Watson, and talking about the case at hand - the Adventure of Silver Blaze.

 I love this amazingly colorful mug.
 It is a beautiful tribute to the original art of Sidney Paget.
 You can literally see the light shimmer through the windows of the train and dance on Sherlock's coat.
 Sherlock's piercing eyes and enthusiastic mannerisms shine and balance Watson's more stoic ways.